 “We need better measurements of the stressors in this population,” he said.
 “For example, there is a tendency to think that families simply accept or reject their child when they come out, but these are likely not two ends on the same continuum, and we need to understand this and other complicated mechanisms much more accurately before we can think about intervention.”

-Holleran Steiker, L., Hopson, L. & Goldbach, J. (in press).
+Holleran Steiker, L., Hopson, L. & Goldbach, J. (2013).
 Evidence for Site- Specific, Systematic Adaptation of Substance Prevention Curriculum with High Risk Youth in Community and Alternative School Settings.
 Journal of Child and Adolescent Substance Abuse.

 Cervantes, R.C., Goldbach, J. & Padilla, A. (2012).
 Using Qualitative Methods to Revise the Hispanic Stress Inventory.
 Hispanic Journal of Behavioral Sciences, 34(2), 208-231.